dconlrn/dconlrn.github.io/dswp.md

 then how do we get our thing ?
 >
-> Finally, lets write a real basic hash map using the above concepts to really drive the point and utility home.
+> Finally, lets write a real basic hash map using the above concepts to really drive the point and utility  of a hash map home.

+- Lets create a class to handle our hash map.

 ```python